HelenHelene/eportfolio/module/OOP_Unit03_Discuss.md

 Composite structure diagram provides insights into the internal structure of a classifier and the behavior of a collaboration.
 While it serves a similar purpose as a class diagram, the composite structure diagram allows for a more detailed description of the internal structure of multiple classes and demonstrates their interactions.

 #### Use case view - Use case diagram
-The use case view is utilized during the stage of gathering and analyzing requirements to develop a clear understanding of the system's requirements and the roles played by different actors within the system.
+The use case view is used to gathering and analyzing requirements to develop a clear understanding of the system's requirements and the roles played by different actors within the system.
 It involves describing the interactions between actors and the system as a sequence of messages.

 Use case diagrams are used to visually represent these interactions and the different use cases that the system supports.
 These diagrams illustrate the relationships between actors and use cases, as well as the flow of interactions between them.
 By using use case diagrams, we can identify the various functionalities or services that the system needs to provide and determine the actors who will interact with it.

 #### Activity view - Activity diagram
-The activity view focuses on the flow of control or object flow among the steps of a computation or workflow.
+The activity view focuses on the flow of control among the steps of a computation or workflow.
 It represents computational activities involved in performing calculations or workflows.

-Activity diagrams can be seen as an advanced version of a flow chart, as they model the flow from one activity to another.
+Activity diagrams is known as an advanced version of a flow chart.
 The actions coordinated by activity models can be initiated when other actions finish executing, when objects and data become available, or when certain external events occur.
 Activity diagrams are particularly useful for visualizing workflows, business processes, or the logic of complex algorithms.

 #### State machine view - State machine diagram/State Transition Diagram.
 The state machine view is used to depict the potential life cycles of an object belonging to a class.
 It consists of states connected by transitions, where each state represents a specific period in the object's life, characterized by certain conditions being met.